-When it’s appropriate, consider promoting the organizational improvement that resulted from the customer complaint.
-Use his or her name – if they permit, of course – to create improved relations with that customer and also to entice others to help your organization through constructive communication.
+When appropriate, consider promoting the organizational improvement that resulted from the customer complaint.
+Use their name – if they permit, of course – to create improved relations with that customer and entice others to help your organization through constructive communication.
 You’ll be showing how adaptive your organization really is and, more importantly, what you value most: your customers.

-Believe it or not, utilizing these gold-star customer service tips can lead to a 90% return customer rate , and it’s so easy to execute once you’ve cultivated a devoted employee team.
+Believe it or not, 90% of people consider great customer service important (PDF) when being loyal to a brand.
+And it’s so easy to execute once you’ve cultivated a devoted employee team.

 For many years, The Disney Corporation has been known as the self-professed “Happiest Place on Earth.”
 That’s because it has turned customer service into a fine art that’s taught to its entire staff, thus creating a culture where exceptional customer interaction is the norm, not the exception.
-It envelopes the people it serves so completely that consumers aren’t even always aware of the excellent treatment because they’re never reminded of the ways in which things could be improved.
+It envelopes the people it serves so completely that consumers aren’t even always aware of the excellent treatment because they’re never reminded of how things could be improved.

-So, it would seem quite obvious that other organizations would want to capitalize on the knowledge garnished over the years from these “customer service kings.”
+So, it would seem quite obvious that other organizations would want to capitalize on the excellent customer service examples garnished over the years from these “customer service kings.”
 Welcome to the Disney Institute.

 The Disney Institute was created to share customer service philosophies with other companies through organized training programs held on Disney grounds.
 And, it’s open to all forms of business, regardless of industry.

-Among their applications was the implementation of the acronym SMILE, which stands for “Service, Make It a Life Experience.”
-They distributed guidelines to everyone inside their company that helped explain the new program, as well as ways to apply it to everyday interaction with customers.
+Among their applications was implementing the acronym SMILE, which stands for “Service, Make It a Life Experience.”
+They distributed guidelines to everyone inside their company that helped explain the new program and ways to apply it to everyday interaction with customers.

 Another program conceived by Old Mutual Group was the concept of rewarding employees for exceptional customer service through an “Award for Excellence” program.
 Employees are nominated by their peers and a select few are chosen as the recipients of the award at the end of each year.
 And, the prize?
 A trip to Disney World, of course!

-Old Mutual Group is a perfect example of how applying the aforementioned customer service improvement practices can yield a bright future:
+Old Mutual Group is a perfect example of how applying excellent customer service examples can yield a bright future:

-- And now, they’re reaping the benefits for their hard work, and telling everyone how their experience with the Disney Institute was immensely transforming.
+- And now, they’re reaping the benefits of their hard work and telling everyone how their experience with the Disney Institute was immensely transforming.

-So, just how are they ‘closing the loop’ so to speak, and to what ends?
+So, just how are they ‘closing the loop,’ so to speak, and to what ends?
 They’ve experienced outstanding job satisfaction for the past five years running, which means turnover is on the decline.
-Their clients are noticing the difference in the improved employee attitudes and recent customer service studies have showed that “57% of clients were delighted by the service they had received, ten points above the industry average of 47%.”
+Their clients are noticing the difference in the improved employee attitudes and recent customer service studies have shown that “57% of clients were delighted by the service they had received (PDF), ten points above the industry average of 47%.”

 Between the warm fuzzies that employees feel in their interactions and the clinically proven improvement in the customer service experience, Old Mutual Group may not be the happiest place on earth, but they’re right up there with the big dog.